grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 weight: 320
 ---

-# Migrating from Prometheus
+# Migrate from Prometheus to Grafana Agent

-Migration to Grafana Agent flow mode from [Prometheus][] can be done using built in Grafana Agent tooling.
+The built-in Grafana Agent convert command can migrate your [Prometheus][] configuration to a Grafana Agent flow configuration.

 This topic describes how to:

-* Convert a Prometheus configuration to a flow configuration
+* Convert a Prometheus configuration to a flow configuration.
-* Run a Prometheus configuration natively using Grafana Agent flow mode
+* Run a Prometheus configuration natively using Grafana Agent flow mode.

 [Prometheus]: https://prometheus.io/docs/prometheus/latest/configuration/configuration/